A Unified Review of Deep Learning for Automated Medical Coding: Introduction

+Properly coded medical information is vital for clinical decision-making, public health surveillance, research, and reimbursement.
+Automated care pathways are often triggered by patients receiving a specific diagnosis code.
+On the national scale, care guidelines are often structured around diagnosis codes, providing interventions for clearly defined conditions~\cite{currentcareguidelines, wong2020shaping}.
+On the healthcare provider side, quantitative measurement of healthcare effectiveness and care development is, by necessity, based on code-based logic.
+Questions, such as how many patients diagnosed with a given illness received appropriate care, can only be measured quantitatively based on medical coding~\cite{donaldson1999measuring}.
+Automated diagnosis coding can also be deployed to detect missed diagnoses and adverse effects~\cite{melton2005automated}.
+Effective treatment often relies on the early detection of symptoms, and pre-emptive healthcare can only be built on technology sensitive to slight deviations in the patient's health state.

-Automatic medical code assignment uses feature engineering techniques and machine learning-based classifiers to predict medical codes from clinical nodes~\cite{crammer2007automatic}.
-Traditional medical coding systems deploy the rule-based method~\cite{farkas2008automatic}, select manual feature~\cite{medori2010machine}, and apply machine learning-based classification models such as Support Vector Machine (SVM) and Bayesian ridge regression~\cite{lita2008large}.
+Automatic medical code assignment uses feature engineering techniques and machine learning-based classifiers to predict medical codes from clinical notes~\cite{crammer2007automatic}.
+Medical coding requires efficient matching between textual mentions and specific diagnosed codes.
+It exploits the dependencies between input and output variables by learning structured output representation.
+Traditional medical coding systems deploy rule-based methods~\cite{farkas2008automatic}, select manual features~\cite{medori2010machine}, and apply machine learning-based classification models such as Support Vector Machines (SVM)~\cite{boytcheva2011automatic} and Bayesian ridge regression~\cite{lita2008large}.
 The hierarchical structure of the code system, depicted as a tree structure with multiple levels, is a basic pattern for improving the automated coding method.
-For example, Perotte et al.~\shortcite{perotte2014diagnosis} adopted the ICD hierarchy and developed flat and hierarchical SVM for diagnosis code classification.
-Kavuluru et al.~\shortcite{kavuluru2015empirical} explored explicit co-occurrence relations between codes.
-The breakthrough of natural language processing (NLP) with deep neural networks has led to neural classifiers with word embedding and representation learning.
-Neural methods for medical text encoding intensively use recurrent neural networks (RNNs), convolutional neural networks (CNNs), and neural attention mechanisms, where parameter selection is an important issue~\cite{liu2021parameter}.
+For example, Perotte et al.~\cite{perotte2014diagnosis} adopted the ICD hierarchy and developed flat and hierarchical SVM for diagnosis code classification.
+The breakthrough of natural language processing with deep neural networks has led to neural classifiers with word embedding and deep learning~\cite{wang2020using}.
+Neural methods for medical text encoding intensively use recurrent neural networks (RNNs), convolutional neural networks (CNNs), and neural attention mechanisms, where parameter selection is a vital issue~\cite{liu2021parameter}.